jofus101/jofus101.github.io/_posts/2014-12-19-deliberate-practice.md

 title: Deliberate Practice
 ---

 I want to commit to writing every day of the work week.
 So, here I am, publicly committing to write around 250 words a day.
 I don't really know if that'll be enough but if feels like a good place to start.
+I'm not gonna stress about every post being perfect, this is gonna be like doing pushups everyday.
+Brace yourselves.

 Today, I'll discuss this article about [deliberate practice](http://jamesclear.com/deliberate-practice) that really struck a chord with me, and is partially the impetus for this dedication to a writing word count.
 The article basically says that the people at the top of their game